Lucifer and the Morning Star: National Poetry Month and a Poem

 In the last line of my poem, I've chosen the word "Lucifer" for its double meaning.
 The reader can choose which interpretation they prefer.
 Lucifer could represent Satan and indicate that the demonic force is tightening its grip on April, the woman who has died.
 The word could also symbolize the light of the morning star and might even suggest that April is being protected or saved by the Light.

 The word "fire" is also an interesting symbol in literature and has multiple connotations.
 It often represents destruction but is also used to symbolize desire or cleansing.
-In addition, it is sometimes linked to rebirth, as in the legend of the phoenix.
-This mythical bird periodically dies in a fire, but a new phoenix is always born from the ashes.
+In addition, it's sometimes linked to rebirth, as in the legend of the phoenix.
+This long-lived bird from Ancient Greek mythology periodically dies in a fire but is always reborn from the ashes.

 The flames of darkness glowed